hashicorp/terraform-provider-aws/website/docs/d/elb_service_account.html.markdown

 ## Attributes Reference

-* `id` - The ID of the AWS ELB service account in the selected region.
+* `id` - ID of the AWS ELB service account in the selected region.
-* `arn` - The ARN of the AWS ELB service account in the selected region.
+* `arn` - ARN of the AWS ELB service account in the selected region.